U53RW4R3/RemoteKeyStrokes/README.md

 ## Help Menu

 ```
-$ remotekeystrokes -h
-Usage:
-    remotekeystrokes <flags>

-Flags:

 COMMON OPTIONS:
-    -c, --command <command | file>      Specify a command or a file contains commands to execute
+    -c, --command <command | file>      Specify a command or a file contains commands
+                                        to execute

-    -p, --platform <operating_system>   Specify the operating system ("windows" is set by
+    -p, --platform <operating_system>   Specify the operating system ("windows" is
-                                        default if not specified)
+                                        set by default if not specified)

     -w, --windowname <name>             Specify the window name for graphical remote
                                         program ("freerdp" is set by default if not